DAIDO MORIYAMA 森山大道

 Daido Moriyama 森山大道

-Daido Moriyama (b.1938, Osaka) started his career as an assistant to Takeji Iwamiya and Eikoh Hosoe before becoming a freelance photographer in 1964.
+Daido Moriyama (b.1938, Osaka) started his career as an assistant to Takeji Iwamiya and Eikoh Hosoe before becoming a photographer in 1964.
 He quickly gained recognition as a freelance photographer, and in 1967 he received the New Artist Award from the Japan Photo Critics Association for series such as Japan, A Photo Theater, published in Camera Mainichi magazine.
 Moriyama has held major exhibitions worldwide at museums including SFMoMA (1999), the National Museum of Art, Osaka (2011), Tate Modern (2012) and IMS (2022).
 He is the recipient of the ICP Infinity Award (2012), Order of Arts and Culture from the French Government (2018), Hasselblad International Photography Award (2019), and has received international acclaim.

 Venue 会場